 Born and raised in Bruce County, Ontario, I have always enjoyed working creatively with my hands.
 It was during the summer of 1994, when I was 16 years old that my mother, hating to see me sit around being bored, bought me a book on making jewellery out of polymer clay.
 From there I progressed to making beads out of paper.
 Soon I was twisting and hammering wire, firing clay and dying and painting wooden beads.
 In 2010 I established my own in-home lamp-working studio so that I would no longer be limited to the glass beads that were available by other artists.
 Now I could make my own!

-Today I am proud to offer a colourful and unique line of jewellery that I like to refer to ‘Multi-media Wearable Art’.
+Today I am proud to offer a colourful and unique line of jewellery that I like to refer to ‘Mixed-media Wearable Art’.

 What is important to me as an artist?